 Blue Dart saw its demand reduced as lockdowns were ending in India in the summer of 2021.
-All economic indicators including GDP growth and PMIs showed signs of a solid rebound while the increasing activity in business operations of the key industry verticals contributed to the growth in the last two quarters.
+All economic indicators including GDP growth and PMIs showed signs of a solid rebound while the increasing activity in business operations of the key industry verticals contributed to the growth in the last three quarters.
+In FY2021 (which ended in April 2022), Blue Dart delivered a very strong financial performance.
+Overall revenue grew by 21% with volumes rising despite a challenging political scenario in the region.
+Their continued cost efficiency programs and automation and digitalization initiatives were also key to the strong results.